 As a graduate of the Bachelor of Education (Early Childhood) you can progress to postgraduate study courses that are available for registered teachers through CQUniversity.

-To be eligible for teacher registration, students in this course are required to undertake and pass the National Literacy and Numeracy Test for Initial Teacher Education Students (ITE) prior to graduation.
-This test, referred to as LANTITE, is administered Nationally by the Australian Council of Education Research (ACER).
+To be eligible to graduate and therefore acquire provisional teacher registration, you will be required to undertake and pass the National Literacy and Numeracy Test for Initial Teacher Education.
+This test, referred to as LANTITE, is administered nationally by the Australian Council of Education Research (ACER).

-To graduate with a Bachelor of Education (Early Childhood) you are required to complete 32 units, including 26 core units and six specialised units that meet the requirements of the Diploma of Early Childhood Education and Care (CHC50113) for early childhood educators.
+To graduate with a Bachelor of Education (Early Childhood) you are required to complete 32 core units.

 If you have already completed study relevant to the course you have enrolled in, you may be eligible for credit transfer.